 7 FAM 1220 Developing a Loss of Nationality Case

 7 FAM 1270 Military Service and Loss of Nationality

 7 FAM 1280 Loss of Nationality and Taking Up a Position in a Foreign Government

-You can also access these comments in the Consulate Report Directory.
+You can also access these reports, along with all other relinquishment/renunciation reports reported to Brock, throughout the Consulate Report Directory.
 The Directory is arranged in chapters by consulate, and reports appear chronologically within each chapter.